hallvard/plantuml/README.md

+> [!CAUTION]
+> This project moved to a new place at https://github.com/plantuml/plantuml-eclipse

 # plantuml - generate UML diagrams from files and view them in Eclipse

 The plantuml library implements a DSL and renderer for many UML diagrams (class, sequence, objects, states, activities, ...).